rwaldron/tc39-notes/es7/2016-05/may-24.md

 MM: if the total number of arguments and local variables is over 1000 …

 DE: Math.max.apply (_large number of things_), in v8 that works up to 16k.
-We don't do somehting different for apply from normal.
+We don't do something different for apply from normal.

 MM: Choice of large number of arguments + locals, such it is rarely hit to exempt from TC vs completely giving up on normative TC vs accepting some kind of TC unfaithfully implemented.